 Surnames are entered into the database exactly as they appear in the register.

 There may well be several (or many) variations of essentially the same surname in the database as there was no real standardisation of the way that names were spelled until well into the 1800s.
-(See the Transcriptions section for how to get access to a list of all the name variations for a specific place) Even then people made mistakes.
+(See the Transcriptions section for how to get access to a list of all the unique name variations for a specific place) Even then people made mistakes.
 So don't assume that your name was always spelled the same way that it is now.
 There will always be variations, even for the same person's baptism, marriage and burial.
 It is really a matter of getting used to, and allowing for, the possible variations of the name when searching the database.
-You can use a wildcard or the Soundex option (both described below) to help with finding variant spellings.
+You can also use a wildcard or the Soundex option (both described below) to help with finding variant spellings.

 Transcribers could be uncertain of a name even when they have entered all letters.
 In these situations they will have added a ? at the end.
 Transcribers will also have used the Uncertain Character Format (UCF) if the letters were unclear.
 To find such entries, use a wildcard or check the Soundex option.